docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.rst

 In addition, there is a special property of this API with regards to Variable fonts.
 If no :ref:`fontobject` matching the requested PostScript exists, but we find that there exist a variable font which matches the requested PostScript name prefix, then this Variable font instance will be requested to create a matching :ref:`fontobject`.
 This is the only way that we will return an instance which did not exist prior to invoking this method.

-If no matching Font is found, it will return an empty Array.
+If no matching font is found, it will return an empty Array.

 .. code:: javascript